What’s the Difference? The Rolex Explorer II 40mm Vs. The Rolex Explorer II 42mm

 The exclusively black dialed ref.
 1655 stayed in underwhelming production for a further 15 years before Rolex decided to have another go.

 The follow-up ref.
 16550 was released around the same time as the first of the GMT-Master IIs, again with a shared movement, this time the Cal.
-3085, but one that finally allowed the two hour hands on both watches to be set independently.
+3085.
+However, this finally allowed the two hour hands on both watches to be set independently.

 Considered a transitional reference, it managed to pack a lot into its brief four-year run.

-Rolex inexplicably chose to do away with the large orange Freccione hand, the Explorer’s only positive element in the eyes of many, and replace it with the much less distinctive skinny red example straight from the GMT.
+Rolex inexplicably chose to do away with the large orange Freccione hand.
+This was the Explorer’s only positive element in the eyes of many.
+Yet, Rolex replaced it with the much less distinctive skinny red example straight from the GMT.

-Although it retained the 40mm dimensions, it was given a new bezel with a fatter font on the engravings and, for the first time, was offered in two dial colors; the traditional black and a new white, or Polar.
+Although it retained the 40mm dimensions, it was given a new bezel with a fatter font on the engravings.
+And, for the first time, it was offered in two dial colors; the traditional black and a new white, or Polar.

 Following the ref.
 16550, 1989 brought us the only marginally altered but much longer-running ref.
 16570.
 Aside from a movement upgrade, being fitted first with the Cal.
 3185 and later the Cal.
 3186, and new black outlines around the hour markers on the Polar version, there was little to choose between it and its predecessor visually.

 Its 22-year tenure brought the Explorer II neatly up to its 40th anniversary, and the biggest change to the series in its history, one that finally saw it step out of the shadow of the GMT-Master and set itself apart as very much its own watch.